04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

 Recruiters won’t hire you if you don’t have work experience, but you need the job to get work experience.
 That’s the catch-22 entry-level job seekers often face.

 To avoid this, don’t wait until you graduate from college before getting prepared for work, get involved in an internship or apprenticeship scheme — work for free if you have to or find a solution to a problem and create a startup, Lexy emphasizes.

 Your internship job might not be in your passion, but it gives you an invaluable understanding of the world of work and helps you create vital connections.
 An internship is a way of testing the waters of your career journey.

 Many students often moan that they don’t get to do actual work during an internship other than ‘fetching coffee or making copies’.
 The truth is, if you’re diligent in those humble assignments, you could build great traction that might land you better roles.

 No matter how insignificant your work might seem, be sure to use it as an opportunity to distinguish yourself and learn how things work in a bigger context.
 Ask questions, show genuine interest in what your colleagues are doing and someday someone might need a hand with something and you’d be ready.

 3. Make it hard for recruiters to ignore your resume.

 “When you do a resume, think of a recruiter as looking at thousands of resumes, she or he will pick ones that make her or his work easier to select.” — Marricke Gane

-But, that’s not the whole truth.
+But that’s not the complete truth.

 Let’s say you saw a job advert and sent in your resume.
-The system stacks it in and eventually, the HR exec gets ready to review the pile (if she doesn’t review them just-in-time).
+The system stacks it in and the HR exec gets ready to review the pile (if she doesn’t review them just-in-time).